 When discussing politics Don very much takes an alternative view on the subject, thus talking about the lack choice available in the current system, mainstream media censorship to conspiracy theories, among other topics.
 However, all of this is done in a tongue and check way, with plenty of gags, meaning he is able to play to a wide variety of rooms.

 His comedy has lead him to be a part of Abnormally Funny People a specialist comedy show for comics, who talk about their disabilities and difficulties.
 Don also has done school's tour support (only for certain dates) for comedian John William’s solo shows My Son's not Rainman.
 He also did his debut Edinburgh show Left-Wing Conspiracy Theorist with Dyspraxia in 2017.
 See reviews below.
+He has also done stand up on Radio 4 for the 13 million club and next year has a 30 minute stand up special coming out on the station.

 Gigs Paid work for Grassroots Labour, Downstairs at the King's Head, Gag House Comedy and Abnormally Funny people among other clubs.
 School tour support for John Williams show My Son's not Rainman Corporate and writing work for Abnormally Funny People including the USA and Switzerland.